AMindToThink/PoliticalTextAdventure/README.md

 This game was built on top of Professor Horswill's TextAdventure example game.
 Thank you to Mom for suggesting the Keynote Speaker Situation and Dad for playtesting :)
+Thank you to Sterling Kalogeras for writing situation 1007 with me :)

 # Todo: